05 March 2021

-Mr Coppel, aged 65, has over 20 years’ experience within the hospitality and leisure sectors in chairman, CEO and/or senior board level roles, as well as being a non-executive director of one of the UK’s largest residential housebuilders.
+Mr Coppel, has over 20 years’ experience within the hospitality and leisure sectors in chairman, CEO and/or senior board level roles, as well as being a non-executive director of one of the UK’s largest residential housebuilders.

-Most recently, from 2011 to 2015, Mr Coppel was CEO of De Vere Group, one of the largest hotel and leisure groups in the UK, having joined the business initially as executive chairman in March 2010.
+From 2011 to 2015, Mr Coppel was CEO of De Vere Group, one of the largest hotel and leisure groups in the UK, having joined the business initially as executive chairman in March 2010.
 As CEO, he led a team in turning round the group, building value through operational and investment initiatives, and crystallising that value principally through the sales of the three main divisions to US private equity firms.
 This resulted in the repayment to Lloyds Banking Group of over £1bn.

 Mr Coppel was chairman and CEO of McCambridge Group from 2008 to 2009 and CEO of Jockey Club Racecourses from 2004 to 2007.
 In 1993, he joined Queens Moat Houses, one of the largest hotel groups in Europe, where he was group CEO until 2003.
 From 1990 to 1993 he was chairman and CEO of Sale Tilney.

 In a non-executive capacity, he was the first chair of Tourism Ireland for seven years (2001-2007), chair of London Irish Rugby Football Club (2008-2011) and a non-executive director of Crest Nicholson (2009-2011).
 He also sat on Lloyds Bank’s Advisory Board on Ireland.